-The New York State Pavilion Ideas Competition received over 250 submissions from across the country and around the world!
-Scroll down to see which entries took the top prizes, and join us at the Queens Museum August 5th through the 28th for a special exhibition spotlighting the competition and the outpouring of creativity it inspired
+The New York State Pavilion Ideas Competition took place in the summer of 2016 and received over 250 submissions from across the country and around the world!
+Scroll down to see which entries took the top prizes.

 A Philip Johnson-designed masterpiece, the New York State Pavilion was the shining star of the 1964-65 World’s Fair, charming millions of visitors who flocked to Queens for the two-year celebration.

 Fast forward to today.
 After decades of disuse and deterioration, this one-of-a-kind structure is poised for a dramatic comeback…but as what?

 Presented by the National Trust and People for the Pavilion, and sponsored by Queens Borough President Melinda Katz, the New York State Pavilion Ideas Competition was an “anything goes” approach to radically re-imagine one of New York City’s most iconic buildings and a defining landmark of Queens.